 Dr Rue Wakeman brings to life a creature that he has stitched together in a patchwork skin made up of parts taken from 88 different bodies – 44 men and 44 women.
 The creature, known only as Experiment No 3, gradually comes to an awareness of the world around it and demonstrates a penetrating desire to understand more.
 It soon starts to assert its own individuality, choosing a male identity and the name Lazarus.
 Lazarus is troubled by flashes of memory from the various component bodies, although Wakeman dismisses this as impossible.
 However, when psychologist Elizabeth English is brought in to help Lazarus, she realises that he is having memories that come from her late lover Frederick Taxarian, a scientist on the project.
 When Wakeman sees that Elizabeth is bonding with Lazarus, he takes her off the project.
 Angered at this and drawn by his feelings for Elizabeth, Lazarus breaks out of the laboratory to find her.

 Roger Avary first came to attention as Quentin Tarantino’s co-writer on Pulp Fiction (1994).
 Avary and Tarantino had been employees in the same California videostore and often swapped stories and ideas.
 (Avary also wrote some background dialogue for Reservoir Dogs and reportedly contributed to Tarantino’s script for True Romance ).
 The Pulp Fiction credit/Tarantino association (his sole screen credit to that point) was enough for Roger Avary to be given the opportunity to direct the Tarantino exec produced Killing Zoe (1994), a somewhat pretentious heist film in the Tarantino mould, which did gain a minor cult following at the time it came out.
 Avary followed Killing Zoe up with Mr. Stitch.
 Subsequently, Avary went on to direct The Rules of Attraction (2002), Glitterati (2004) and Glamorama (2006), all based around the works of Bret Easton Ellis, and wrote the scripts for Christophe Gans’ horror/videogame adaptation Silent Hill (2006) and Robert Zemeckis’s Beowulf (2007).
-After an absence from screens for a jail term in the 2010s for involuntary vehicular manslaughter, Avary is set to return to screens as the writer/director of the science-fiction film Unwind (2016).
+After an absence from screens for a jail term in the 2010s for involuntary vehicular manslaughter, Avary returned to screens as the writer/director of the crime film Lucky Day (2019).

 Roger Avary certainly adds some interesting twists to the story – the creature being born with no sex organs and composed of parts taken half from men and half from women and it having to choose a masculine identity; it starting to regain memories from its host parts (an aspect that perhaps could have been developed further); while the memory flashbacks offer a unique take on why the creature develops an obsessive relationship with Elizabeth.
 There is also a scene where the creature, with very postmodern effect, compares himself by reading the Frankenstein novel (1818).